abridged/collabland-dev/help-docs/key-features/smarttag.md

 :::

-## What's a Smart Account?
+## What's a Smart Address?

-A Smart Account is a type of Web3 programmable wallet driven by smart contracts, eliminating the need for private keys or seed phrases.
+A Smart Address is a type of Web3 programmable wallet driven by smart contracts, eliminating the need for private keys or seed phrases.
 These accounts use code for security and recovery of wallet information.

 :::info
-Your Smart Account wallet will hold the tokens received from in-chat transactions and deposits.
+Your Smart Address wallet will hold the tokens received from in-chat transactions and deposits.
 :::

 ## How to Get Started